dormiy/NOIP/README.md

 # NOIP

-this is to help my son to study his programming course we're following and solving the programming questions at www.luogu.com
+#This is to help my son for his programming course

+#We're following www.luogu.com for all the pratices we're working on.